glennespejo/laravel-roles-permission/README.md

 # Roles Permissions Laravel (RPL)
-A stater kit with Roles and Permissions implementation on Laravel 5.4
+Basic Roles and Permissions implementation on Laravel 5.4

 ### Install
 1. To use it just clone the repo and composer install.
-2. Set the database connection
+2. Set the database connection .
-3. To test the app run `php artisan db:seed`, our [interactive seeder](http://www.qcode.in/advance-interactive-database-seeding-in-laravel/) will take care of everything.
+3. To test the app run `php artisan db:seed`.

 ### Add a new Resource
 1. Create desired resource by running